Ben Summerskill: Stonewall

 In 2006, Summerskill was appointed a Commissioner on the Britain's new Equality and Human Rights Commission.
-He had for three years been a member of a Steering Group advising the Secretary of State for Trade and Industry on establishing the commission, which has statutory powers for the first time to promote equality for lesbian and gay people.
+He had for three years been a member of a Steering Group advising the Secretary of State for Trade and Industry on establishing the commission, which has statutory powers for the first time to promote equality for LGBTQ+ people.
 He was appointed an Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours.
 He was appointed to the committee of the Queen's Award for Voluntary Service in 2009.
 In July 2009 Summerskill resigned as an EHRC commissioner citing differences over leadership with its chair Trevor Phillips.
 Five other commissioners resigned at the same time.

 In 2010 he was a finalist as Ernst & Young Social Entrepreneur of the Year and in 2011 he was shortlisted as Britain's Most Admired Charity Chief Executive in the Third Sector Awards.

 In November 2011 Anthony Ryan, 42, received an eight-month prison sentence at Liverpool Crown Court after threatening to "put a bullet in the head" of Summerskill.
 Ryan, whose sentence was suspended for 18 months, suggested that Summerskill start making "funeral arrangements".

 In 2013 he was named by the Evening Standard as one of London's 1000 most influential people.
 Summerskill stood down as chief executive of Stonewall in January 2014.
 His resignation was marked by a Guardian editorial.

 During his time at Stonewall, Summerskill attracted controversy over the organisation's decision not to campaign on transgender issues.
 The 2008 Stonewall Awards faced protests from transgender rights activists, but Summerskill maintained that the organisation should exclusively campaign for "gay men, lesbians and bisexuals".
 The policy of excluding transgender issues was reviewed within months of his 2014 departure and eventually reversed.